-Good baits like worms, minnows, leeches, and grubs will entice more trout to bite, and equally important is they entice trout to hold on which gives you the best chance of landing that trout.
+Good baits like worms, minnows, leeches, and grubs will entice more trout to bite.
+Equally important is they entice trout to hold on, which gives you the best chance of landing that trout.

 Is corn going to help you catch more trout?
 Although you can catch trout on corn, there are far better baits that will help you catch far more trout.

 Should you use corn for trout fishing?
 If you want to make it tougher for yourself or when no other bait is available to you, then sure, use corn.
 Otherwise, it makes zero sense to use a less effective bait so you should not use corn for bait.